 Water and land use designations are illustrated on Figure 3.1.1, Baywide Water and Land Use Designations in with corresponding descriptions in Table 3.1.4, Water and Land Use Designation Descriptions (Chapter 3.1, Water and Land Use Element).
-Where conflict may exist between designation on the map and the corresponding policy, standard, or designation description, the written narratives shall prevail.
+Where a conflict exists between designation on the map and the corresponding Subdistrict vision, policy, standard, or designation description, the Subdistrict vision, policy, standard, or designation description shall prevail.
 All developments and use of Tidelands are to be consistent with the corresponding use designation(s) (refer to Figure 3.1.1, Baywide Water and Land Use Designations, and Table 3.1.2, Allowable Use Types for Water Use Designations and Table 3.1.3, Allowable Use Types for Land Use Designations (Chapter 3.1, Water and Land Use Element).
 Additional water and land use considerations include: